rjmfernandes/cp-flink-sql/README.md

 kubectl -n confluent port-forward controlcenter-ng-0 9021:9021 > /dev/null 2>&1 &
 ```

-And then open http://localhost:9021 and check topics `flink-input` and `message-count` have been already created with their corresponding schemas as per `kafka/kafka.yaml` file.
+And then open http://localhost:9021 and check topics `myevent` and `myaggregated` have been already created with their corresponding schemas as per `kafka/kafka.yaml` file.

 You should see an error stating `The system cannot connect to Confluent Manager for Apache Flink.`.
 It's expected cause we didnt install it yet.